-- First: we must help heal the gut wall so it can respond to stress in a strong and healthy way and be a better transporter of the appropriate neurotransmitter’s message.
+- Heal your gut so that it can respond to stress in a strong and healthy way and be a better transporter of neurotransmitters.

-- Ask yourself:what would you change about your partner?
+- Ask yourself: What would I change about my partner?
 Make a list.

 (This doesn’t have to be a significant other – you can focus on a family member, friend or colleague).

-- Pick one item off that list and the next time your partner does the thing that bugs you, say nothing!
+- Pick one item off the list and the next time this person does the thing that bugs you, refrain from reacting immediately.

 - Let yourself cool down for 10-15 minutes before you say anything.
-While chilling, think of three things you love or appreciate about him or her.
+While chilling, think of three things you love or appreciate about this person.

-- Now take action based on the truth…..
-Based on one of the things you love – express your love with words of affection or offer an act of kindness.
+- Now take action based on the truth: Express your love (inspired by the three things you just identified) with words of affection or an act of kindness.

 Are you still irritated?

-Do you feel loved even though your partner didn’t do anything?
+Do you feel loved even though your partner hasn’t changed their behavior?